School of Architecture

 General Education Requirements

 The university’s general education program provides a coherent, integrated introduction to the breadth of knowledge you will need to consider yourself (and to be considered by other people) a generally well-educated person.
 This program requires six courses, in different categories, plus writing and diversity requirements, which together comprise the USC Core.
-See here and here for more information.
+See The USC Core and the General Education Program for more information.
 Students who are required to take MATH 108 during the freshman year may take their Social Issues course in the fall and WRIT 130 separately in the spring.
-Others will take WRIT 140 in the fall and will take Social Issues with it.
+Others will take WRIT 150 in the fall and will take Social Issues with it.